utsaslab/pebblesdb/README.md

 Sstable level bloom filter can't be used to reduce the disk read for `seek` operation since `seek` has to examine all files within a guard even if a file doesn't contain the key.
 To tackle this challenge, PebblesDB does two optimizations:
 1. **Parallel seeks:** PebblesDB employs multiple threads to do `seek()` operation on multiple files within a guard.
 Note that this optimization might only be helpful when the size of the data set is much larger than the RAM size because otherwise the overhead of thread synchronization conceals the benefits obtained by using multiple threads.
 By default, this optimization is disabled.
 This can be enabled by uncommenting `#define SEEK_PARALLEL` in `db/version_set.h`.

-2. **Forced compaction:** When the workload is seek-heavy, PebblesDB can be configured to do a seek based forced compaction which aims at reducing the number of levels of number of files within a guard.
-This can lead to an increase in Write IO compared to PebblesDB without this optimization, but this is a trade-off between write IO and seek throughput.
+2. **Forced compaction:** When the workload is seek-heavy, PebblesDB can be configured to do a seek-based forced compaction which aims at reducing the number of files within a guard.
+This can lead to an increase in write IO, but this is a trade-off between write IO and seek throughput.
 By default, this optimization is enabled.
 This can be disabled by uncommenting `#define DISABLE_SEEK_BASED_COMPACTION` in `db/version_set.h`.

 ___